 Server-side outages occasionally happen on Fandango at Home’s end.
 No local fix will work in that case.
 Check DownDetector’s Fandango at Home status page before spending 30 minutes troubleshooting your router.

 VPN or ad blocker interference is easy to miss.
 VPNs route traffic through remote servers, adding real latency.
+Fandango at Home’s support team recommends disabling VPNs before playback, as they can trigger DRM errors that the app misreads as network failures.
 Some ad blockers also intercept video manifests and break playback silently.

 Overloaded device memory causes freezes even on fast connections.
 Streaming devices accumulate cached data, and background apps eat available RAM.
 A reboot clears both.

-Work through these fixes in order.
+Work through these first.
 The first four resolve about 80% of buffering problems.

 #Check the Fandango at Home Server Status